bluejet80/react_app3/README.md

 `useEffect(() => {}, [])`

 Whenever the values inside the dependency array change, that is when I will run this function.

+# Route Components

+Route Components are Used Just for routing